 US Senate leader: Winners make policy, losers go home

+A group numbering in the hundreds gather outside the American Legion Post 34 to protest the appearance of Senate Majority Leader Mitch McConnell R-Ky., and the policies of the Trump administration Tuesday, Feb.
+21, 2017, in Lawrenceburg, Ky.
 Senate Majority Leader Mitch McConnell R-Ky., speaks to a gathering of the Anderson County Chamber of Commerce luncheon at the American Legion Post 34, Tuesday, Feb.
-21, 2017, in Lawrenceburg, Ky. .
-Geneva Martin, of Cincinnati, shouts as the car containing Senate Majority Leader Mitch McConnell R-Ky., drives by at the American Legion Post 34, Tuesday, Feb.
 21, 2017, in Lawrenceburg, Ky.

 Add your comments below